gpiozero/gpiozero/docs/source_values.rst

 .. literalinclude:: examples/robot_pots_2.py

-Note that this example uses the built-in :func:`zip` rather than the tool :func:`zip_values` as the :func:`scaled` tool yields values which do not need converting, just zipping.
+Note that this example uses the built-in :func:`zip` rather than the tool :func:`~tools.zip_values` as the :func:`~tools.scaled` tool yields values which do not need converting, just zipping.
 Also note that this use of :func:`zip` will not work in Python 2, instead use `izip`_.

 .. _izip: https://docs.python.org/2/library/itertools.html#itertools.izip